 Listed below is the contact information for our recruiters, as well as information on the entrance requirements and jobs available within this unit.
-While the number and type of positions open constantly changes, our recruiters are here to answer your questions and provide the latest information on joining this unit.
+While the number and type of positions open constantly change, our recruiters are here to answer your questions and provide the latest information on joining the Seaforths.
 Whether you are looking for part-time employment or just want to become involved in the Canadian Forces during your free time, you are encouraged to familiarize yourself with the information here and contact a recruiter if you meet the basic eligibility requirements.

 How to Apply

 We encourage interested individuals to meet with a recruiter in person.
 By doing so, potential applicants will have the most accurate, recent information for the job they are interested in and receive advice on filling out the application at the link below.